-If you need to cancel an appointment, FFF requires at least twenty-four (24) hours in advance.
+FFF does our best to remind you of appointments.
+Some appointment reminders are via text.
+If you are receiving text reminders and want to discontinue these, follow the prompts in your text.
+However, appointment attendance is your responsibility and if you need to cancel an appointment, FFF requires at least twenty-four (24) hours in advance.
 If there is a pattern of cancellations and/or failures to keep appointments, services may be discontinued.